AlexeyMatveev686/office-js-api/Word/ApiCheckBoxForm/Methods/SetChecked.md

 ## Example

-This example hecks the checkbox.
+This example checks the checkbox.

 ```javascript
 builder.CreateFile("docx");